pmalan-rh/rhsso-install/README.md

 grep -rlZ '10.0.1.189' . | xargs -0 sed -i.bak 's/10.0.1.189/192.168.89.12/g'

+Also have a look at 01_users.sh to update passwords if required.

 ## Run Installation script

-scripts/install.sh
+As root user:

+cd scripts
+chmod +x *.sh
+install.sh

+* Note the "su -c" on scripts 04 and 07 to run as specified user.